Free: Healthy Freezer Meals Recipe EbookGet It Now

-- Reheat: Warm up the chicken in the air fryer again, or in a hot skillet, just until heated through.
+- Reheat: Warm up the chicken breast in the air fryer again, or in a hot skillet, just until heated through.
 Be careful not to overcook, or it will be dry.

 - Freeze: Freeze chicken breast in an airtight container in the freezer for 2-3 months.
 Let it thaw in the refrigerator before reheating.

 What To Serve With Air Fryer Chicken Breast

 For a healthy meal, pair air fryer chicken breast recipes with:

 - Veggie Sides – My favorites are roasted asparagus, brussels sprouts (either smashed sprouts or air fryer brussels sprouts), air fryer carrots, sauteed broccoli (pictured above), green beans almondine, or zucchini fries.